ye-olde-jack/NFG/Secrets/S6 Notes (In Progress).md

 		- Flamekeeper Isaac: Opposing Academy.
 			- Advocate against the purchase and selling of Delerium.
 		- River: Opposing Falling Fire.
-			- Warn others against the Falling Fire and mention that Lucretia Matthias is a liar and that the Falling Fire has no clear unified beliefs among them, that the beliefs will differ among the lot of them.
+			- Warn others against the Falling Fire and mention that Lucretia Mathias is a liar and that the Falling Fire has no clear unified beliefs among them, that the beliefs will differ among the lot of them.
 		- Spencer D. Kramer: Opposing Hooded Lanterns
 			- Recently provides Delerium to the Ratlings and is responsible for giving the Rat Prince a Delerium grill braces set.
 		- Captain Ansom: Opposing Queen's Men